 It’s a good idea to have a back up source of power for your cell phones and/or tablets during port calls.
 This is particularly true when you have a long bus or van ride.
 You can also use a power bank to charge cameras or any other electronic devices you may be toting around.
 One good bank should suffice – as long as you remember to recharge it.

-I would strongly urge buying one and bringing it from home.
+I strongly urge you to buy one and bring it home.
 (I personally prefer one with built-in cables because there is less to keep track of.)
-We were once on a ship that sold power banks rather cheaply, but they had a firm no return policy on that specific item.
-Presumably to avoid people potentially scamming them by using it for a day and then returning it.
-The problem was that some of them actually were defective.
-Which we discovered once we were away from the ship and actually needed them.
-Thankfully, we had brought a couple from home.
-We had just decided to pick up some extras because we had a large travel party, lots of uneventful driving, and many tablets to keep fed.
+We were once on a ship that sold power banks rather cheaply, but they had a firm no-return policy on that specific item.
+Presumably, this is to avoid people potentially scamming them by using it for a day and then returning it.
+The problem was that some of them were defective, which we discovered once we were away from the ship and needed them.

 ITEMS TO PACK FOR BEACH PORT CALLS